any-docs/css/content/reference/values/overflow_value/index.md

 ### CSS

 For the purpose of demonstration, the size of the `<pre>` element box has been defined to ensure that the content overflows its container in both the inline and block directions.
 A different `<overflow>` value is set for each of the repeating `<pre>` elements.
-For the `clip` value demonstration, an {{CSSXref("overflow-clip-margin")}} has been added.
+For the `clip` value demonstration, an `overflow-clip-margin` has been added.

 ```css hidden
 pre {